Something To Believe In

 Me: I mean…archeology, history?
 I wouldn’t call Christianity “fantasy”.

-Andrew: No no I get it!
+Dave: No no I get it!
 Christians get miracles.
 Everyone else gets “stuff they made up” (Long pause to let that truth nugget sink in).
 Look.
-If this guy hasn’t run screaming yet, he’s probably sticking around for awhile.
-Especially if you get on birth control.
+If this guy hasn’t run screaming yet, he’s probably sticking around for awhile, especially if you get on birth control.
 But I think there’s a bigger issue here.
-Here’s a book I suggest you start with.
+Here’s a book I suggest you start reading.
 Enjoy the rabbit hole!
 Happy enlightenment, MJ.

 Or something like that.